oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The JADN compound type and its options are chosen for an IM based on the information characteristics to be modeled:

-* Array and ArrayOf contain a group of values.
+* Array and ArrayOf contain a group of values
 * Map, MapOf and Record contain a group of keys and corresponding values (a mapping)
 * All items in ArrayOf and MapOf groups have the same value (and key) type
 * Each item in Array, Map, and Record groups has an individual value (and key) type